pranita09/pranita09/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;About Me

-I am a web developer, Javascript, React-JS, HTML, and CSS are the programming languages I am good at.
-I love to learn and build something new, productive, innovative and creative.
+I am a Frontend Developer, Javascript, React-JS, HTML, and CSS are the programming languages I am good at.
+I love to learn and build something new, productive, innovative, and creative.

 - **I am interested in Web designing and Web development**

+* 🎯 I’m proficient at ...
+  - JavaScript
+  - ReactJS
+  - TypeScript
+  - JEST Testing
+  - Web Development
 * 🌱 I’m currently learning ...
-  - React js
+  - ExpressJS
-  - Frontend skills
+  - NodeJS
+  - Data Structures and Algorithms
-* ✍️ I like to write my learnings through the technical blogs.
+* ✍️ I like to write my learnings through technical blogs.
-* 👯 I’m looking forward to collaborate on open source projects.
+* 👯 I’m looking forward to collaborating on open-source projects.
 * ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
 * Outside tech, 📖 I love to read novels, 🎵 listen to music, and 🌴 explore nature outdoors.